 Be physically active

-People who exercise regularly are also less likely to develop heart disease, stroke and diabetes, which are all associated with an increased risk of developing Alzheimer's disease.
+People who exercise regularly are less likely to develop heart disease, stroke and diabetes, which are all associated with an increased risk of dementia.

 - Think of it as "activity" not "exercise."
 For those who feel they have little opportunity to exercise, start by adding a bit of physical activity into your daily routine.
 Choose a brisk walk to the store rather than driving the car, or take the stairs instead of the escalator or elevator for one or two floors.